CatalogueOfLife/coldp/README.md

 See [yaml example](metadata.yaml) for all available fields.
 Additional entries to the YAML file are allowed to express non standard properties.

+Note that there is no single preformatted citation string, but instead the structured metadata itself is the citation which can be formatted according to [various styles](https://www.zotero.org/styles) like [APA](https://apastyle.apa.org/products/publication-manual-7th-edition) which is the default style in checklistbank.org.
+For citations please pay special attention to the core fields `title`, `creator`, `editor`, `publisher` & `issued`.

 ## Changes
 To document past versions and changes in data it is recommended